erinok/dmenu-mac/README.md

-# Visual Fork
+# Fork

-This is a fork of dmenu-mac that adds in a preview of the selected app.
+This fork makes the following changes:

+- Show a the icon of the top match
+- Sort matches by most-recently-opened

 ----